 Ways to Reduce Your Service Fees

-Did you know that there are many different ways to reduce the bank service fees that you pay?
+There are several ways to reduce the bank service fees that you pay.
+Here are ten tips:

 - Shop around for the bank account package that best meets your needs.
 You may be paying more for services that you don’t use.
 Use the FCAC’s online Account Comparison Tool.

-- Maintain a minimum balance in your account.
+- If you can, maintain a minimum balance in your account.
 Ask your bank if it offers this option.

 - If you have additional products with your bank (for example, a mortgage or credit card), ask if you can get a discount on service fees.